JacobEckroth/the-bishop-ts/README.md

 # The Bishop (Typescript Edition)

-## Initial Setup
+## Initial Setup / Testing

 When first installing, run `npm install`.
-After that, run `tsc` to run the typescript compilation.
+After that, run `tsc -w` to run the typescript compilation in watch mode.
 This should create a `build/` folder.
+It will also recompile any files that get changed.
-To run the bot, once `tsc` has been run, run the command `node build/src/Bot.js`
+To run the bot in dev mode, once `tsc -w` has been run, open a new terimnal and run the command `npm run start`.
+Note that if you want the bot to NOT restart on changes, you can run `node build/src/Bot.js`
+This will use nodemon, so it will watch for any changes in the js files.
+Therefore you should be able to change the .ts files, `tsc -w` will compile that to js, and then nodemon will restart the bot.

 ### Discord Token
 Bot token must be added in a file called token.json in the home directory.
 The file should look like